 In sites where students spend the majority of their time with only a small number of preceptors (e.g. community site with only one RDN) a mid-term evaluation will be submitted for the student and clinical coordinator to review.
 This evaluation will mimic the final evaluation and allow the student and preceptor to identify areas that the student has demonstrated competency as well as activities and target measures that they will need to continue to work on during the remainder of the rotation.
 Preceptor's final evaluations of student performance will be completed at the end of the rotation based on the student's overall performance, professionalism and successful completion of all activities and assignments.
-University faculty will evaluate each student at the end of the rotation based on the completion of program assigned activities and participation in the corresponding rotation seminar.
+University faculty will evaluate each student at the end of the rotation seminar.